Chris Glein Game Design and Life

 • The modifiers on all chips drawn for this test

-• The modifiers on any skills activated for this test.
+• The modifiers granted by any skills used for this test.

 This value is your test rating.